zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

     By default, the API Mediation Layer accepts encoded slashes in the URL path of the request.
 If you are onboarding applications which expose endpoints that expect encoded slashes you must keep the default configuration.
 We recommend that you change the property to `false` if you do not expect the applications to use the encoded slashes.

-    Use the following procedure reject encoded slashes.
+    Use the following procedure to reject encoded slashes.

     **Follow these steps:**